codewars/docs/content/concepts/kata/beta-process.md

 ### Attempting the Kata

 Training on a kata and solving it is the first step to verify its quality, but also a very effective one.
 Reading through description, users can check if it's clear enough, or something needs to be reworded or explained in a clearer way.
 When tests are run, reviewers can verify if they are sufficient, or whether assertion messages are clear and easy to understand.
+Users can check whether their experience with the kata meets all [Kata authoring best practices](/recipes/create-kata/best-practices/).
 When any issues are found, users can raise issues or sugest changes in kata discourse.

+While solving a beta kata, users are encouraged to go beyond just finding and submitting a working solution.
+It's very helpful when people solving the kata do some additional effort and test the tests themselves a bit: verify if test suite handles incorrect answers gracefully (for example, if it does not crash on `null`s), if assertion messages are clear enough, etc.

 When kata is successfully solved, user unlocks further steps of the review process.